Editor's Note: This post was originally published in February 2018 and has been updated for accuracy and comprehensiveness.

 10. Do they have strong customer references?

-“Many of our customers have trouble finding credible reviews when searching for 3PLs.
-One way to circumvent this problem is learning who a 3PL’s customers are and reading those companies’ reviews that pertain to shipping and fulfillment.”
+“Many of our customers have trouble finding credible reviews.
+One way to circumvent this problem is learning who a provider’s customers are and reading those companies’ reviews that pertain to shipping and fulfillment.”

 “Look out for the quoted price and understand that it often won't include value add-ons like marketing inserts, gift wrapping, and special packaging.
 If you feel like you're getting too good a deal, you probably haven't asked all the right questions.”

 “Picking the right partner can be thorny.
-That’s why we wrote a blog post with more advice on finding and leveraging 3PLs here.”
+That’s why we wrote a blog post with more advice on finding and leveraging them here.”

 11. Have they worked with companies in your industry?
 What vertical do they specialize in?